-Each Quarterfinalist performs a 40-minute solo recital and 10-minute interview with an arts journalist in either New York or Berlin in mid- to late- June 2021*.
+Each Quarterfinalist performs a 40-minute solo recital and 10-minute interview with an arts journalist in either New York or Berlin.
 Quarterfinal recitals are not open to the public.
 See the pianists selected for the Quarterfinals.

 Each Semifinalist performs in two separate rounds.